eromatiya/awesome-glorious-widgets/notif-center/README.md

 ```

 # Extras
-You can also add a system sound effects when there is a new notification by installing `canberra-gtk-play`.
+You can also add a system sound effects when there is a new notification by installing `libcanberra`.
 Again, after that, add the snippet below inside inside the `request::display` signal.

 ```lua
 -- Add sound effects if it's not do not disturb mode